-Programme Description Develop the available skills in the Wellington workforce; attracting the right talent and increasing the number of international students Talent Attraction Deliver marketing and PR campaigns in key domestic and international markets to attract target-sector, skilled migrant talent to the Wellington region, particularly in the tech sector with LookSee running from January to May 2017.
-That we will evaluate and then repeat if successful.
-WREDA will become a partner with the Edmund Hillary Fellowship which will attract 100 Global Investment Visa applicants to New Zealand, also working with Immigration New Zealand.

-International Student Attraction Support the education sector to significantly increase the number of international students in Wellington, deploying comprehensive destination marketing activity that will lead to an increase the number of international students in Wellington.
+Programme Description Develop the available skills in the Wellington workforce; attracting the right talent and increasing the number of international students Deliver marketing and PR campaigns in key domestic and international man to attract target-sector, skilled migrant talent to the Wellington region, particularly in the tech sector with LookSee running from January to May 2 That we will evaluate and then repeat if successful.
+WREDA will become a partner with the Edmund Hillary Fellowship which was attract 100 Global Investment Visa applicants to New Zealand per year, als working with Immigration New Zealand.
+International Student Attraction Support the education sector to significantly increase in the number of international students in Wellington, deploying comprehensive destination marketing activity that will lead to an increase the number of international students in Wellington.
 We will specifically look to secure an investment decision from one internationally connected new Tertiary Education Institution to provide quality education in the Wellington region, reflecting our target industry sectors.
+We will explore securing a new quality Tertiary Education Institution for the Wellington region, reflecting our target industry sectors.
 Student Experience Work in partnership with the education sector to increase local capacity and improve the student experience, leading to positive recommendations from students, domestic and international, to study in Wellington.
 Student Employment Pathways Create employment pathways from education into internships/employment for domestic and international students.
 Specifically, we will continue to work with Summer of Tech as a partner and be instrumental in the starting of the Summer of Biz this year.
 Talent and skills Partner with industry and central government to produce and deliver a talent and skills action plan to address regional skills shortages and opportunities.
 We will develop a specific programmes focussed on inspiring and developing young people to meet skills gaps identified.